 Polling debug output

-You can see detailed info by running your polling code in debug mode.
-If you are looking at a specific
+You can see detailed info by running your polling code in debug mode by adding a

 ./discovery.php -d -h HOSTNAME ./poller.php -d -h HOSTNAME